-While no one seems to ever have truly figured out the formula for lasting love, research suggests that our individual attachment styles may heavily affect the success rate of our romantic relationships.
+Despite many great minds trying to, no one seems to ever really have figured out a formula for lasting love.
+However, can we perhaps gain some insight by looking at the various types of attachment styles?
+Research suggests that we can.
+It puts forward that individual attachment styles may heavily affect the success rate of our future romantic relationships.

-Are you interested in learning more about the study of mind and behaviour?
-If so, why not consider taking a psychology course at SACAP?
-The South African College of Applied Psychology offers a wide range of psychology courses, from a Higher Certificate in Counselling and Communication Skills to a professional Bachelor of Psychology Degree.
-Fill out this application form and begin the steps towards becoming a SACAP student.
+Does helping others overcome the impact of their childhood experiences interest you?
+And thereby improve their sense of security?
+Would you like to assist someone to change their style of attachment and improve their relationships with others?
+If so, consider taking a Psychology course at the South African College of Applied Psychology (SACAP).
+SACAP offers a wide range of psychology courses, from a Higher Certificate in Counselling and Communication Skills to a Professional Bachelor of Psychology Degree.
+For further information contact SACAP directly to set up an appointment.